 This strategy is designed primarily for informal situations, where participation will usually be voluntary but in the implementation of the strategy a different government and non-government organization can also be involved, as well as private and business-oriented entities.
-Because of that, the coordination and the implementation of such a strategy is a complex task and the complicities come from two directions: first, because of the variety of the participants that can take part in the engagement of young people in the environmental The project NeCB007.2.32.170 "For everyone saved a tree (FOREST)" is co-funded by the EU through the Interreg-IPA CBC Bulgaria-Serbia Program initiatives, and second, due to the dynamic and open character of the strategy, which enables its constant upgrading and improvement.
+Because of that, the coordination and the implementation of such a strategy is a complex task and the complicities come from two directions: first, because of the variety of the participants that can take part in the engagement of young people in the environmental initiatives, and second, due to the dynamic and open character of the strategy, which enables its constant upgrading and improvement.
 The initiatives that will be proposed and that are in accordance with the strategy can be organized and supervised by different stakeholders who possess the expertise and the needed resources to educate or to inspire the imagination of the young people to participate in environmental initiatives.
 Due to this huge variety of participants and organizations that can be involved in different environmental initiatives, we think that the best method for coordination will be the Open Method of Coordination (OMC).
 This is a policy-making process or regulatory instrument that does not require legislation but is a method of soft governance, which aims to spread best practice and achieve convergence towards involvement of young people in environmental initiatives.
 Since legislation cannot be used as an instrument to achieve convergence among different organizations that can be involved in the process of developing an understanding in the young people of the importance of the natural environment, OMC relies on other mechanisms.
 These mechanisms involve establishing guidelines that can help the different organizations that participate in such initiatives to learn from one another and consequently improve their domestic environmental policies.
 The proposed strategy can be used as guidelines to achieve better involvement of the young people in different The project NoCB007.2.32.170 "For everyone saved a tree (FOREST)" is cofunded by the EU through the Interreg-IPA CBC Bulgaria-Serbia Program environmental initiatives.
 A joint databases can also be a suitable instrument for coordination and monitoring of environmental initiatives.
 A good example is the Joint Database that has been developed under the implementation of the project "For everyone saved a tree (FOREST)".